sebastiancarlos/sway-talisman/README.md

 piece of closing the scratchpad after launching the app.

 Another issue with GUI application launchers is that they can be overwhelming:
-They usually show every single GUI application in your system, even those which came with packages and which you never intend to open.
+They usually show every single GUI application in your system, even those that came with packages you never intend to open.

 `sway-talisman` provides instead an **additive approach**: You are responsible for defining every app you want to launch.
 And nothing stops you from